Divija2612/kaggle-csv-demo/README.md

    - Removed null / duplicate rows
    - Standardised column names (no spaces, consistent casing)
    - Set correct data types (dates, numbers, text)
-4. **Modelled** relationships between tables (if multiple tables were used).
-5. **Authored DAX measures** for calculated KPIs.

-> If you used a Python script to merge the CSVs, drop it in a `scripts/` folder and link it here.

 ---